 - wrappers of all kinds

 If you’re trying to cut down on plastic storage containers, there’s no better substitute than glass, especially when it’s free.
-I save ALL my glass jars, and every time I think I’ve got too many and it’s time to start recycling them, I end up making a huge batch of chicken stock or dehydrating some nuts (this was my weekend activity) or sending some soup to a friend who just had a baby (tomorrow!).
+I save ALL my glass jars, and every time I think I’ve got too many and it’s time to start recycling them, I end up making a huge batch of chicken stock or dehydrating some nuts or sending some soup to a friend who just had a baby.
 Now I’m almost out again!
 I save jars from:

 - spaghetti sauce